passau-masterarbeit-2023/memory_graph_gcn/WORKLOG.md

 ```
 🏁 Program finished in 3948.596732 total sec (01h 05m 48s) -> Test on Node2Vec with semantic embedding for node embedding... with new manual Data creation.
 Bad results.
 🏁 Program finished in 6312.215446 total sec (01h 45m 12s) -> Test on Semantic node embedding only with GCN.
 Few results are interesting.
+🏁 Program finished in 1009.283088 total sec (00h 16m 49s) -> Running GCN only with node semantic embedding.
 ```

 ### Wed 18 Oct 2023